Skip to content

 Staff Nadia Al-Said

-Nadia Al-Said, Senior Officer for the Executive Team
+Nadia Al-Said, Senior Officer for the Executive Office

-Nadia Al-Said joined IPI in 2016 and currently serves as Senior Officer for the Executive Team.
-Her responsibilities involve working with the President, Vice President, program directors, and other...
+Nadia Al-Said joined IPI in 2016 and currently serves as Senior Officer for the Executive Office.
+Her responsibilities involve working with the President, Vice President, program directors, and...

 Prior to joining IPI, Nadia worked at UNESCO headquarters in Paris, where she worked in the office of the Director-General, Irina Bokova as a Coordinator for Crisis and Transition Responses.
 As part of that work, she worked in the UNESCO field office in Juba, South Sudan in 2014.
 Later, she held the position of Advisor at the Permanent Delegation of the Sultanate of Oman at UNESCO to develop and strengthen links between the delegation of Oman and The Secretariat in addition to developing project proposals to advance one of UNESCO’s priority fields ‘gender equality.’